 This is a work in progress designed to highlight the best Hip Hop albums of 2025.
 We take great care in tracking new releases throughout the year, paying close attention to every full-length studio album that drops.
 Our goal is to deliver the most comprehensive and authoritative “Best of 2025” list possible, reflecting the evolving landscape of Hip Hop in real-time.
 This list will be continually updated, with new albums added and rankings adjusted as the year unfolds.

 We focus on full-length studio albums—projects that offer a cohesive body of work, a full display of the artistry and vision of the artist.
-Instrumental albums, compilations, and EPs (anything shorter than 30 minutes) won’t be included in the main rankings.
+The main rankings won’t include instrumental albums, compilations, and EPs (anything shorter than 30 minutes).
 But don’t worry—EPs and short-form releases will have their own dedicated section to ensure that no standout project is overlooked.

 In this space, you’ll find a curated list of albums that we believe represent the pinnacle of Hip Hop in 2025, ranked from top to bottom.
 From groundbreaking newcomers to seasoned veterans, we’ll cover it all.